jakobzhao/geog458/labs/lab02/readme.md

 You can also change the symbology (size, color, etc.) of data points.
 Left click on the `tweets` layer and click on `Properties -> Symbology`.
 Here, not only you can choose color and size of each data points, you can also edit what shape/symbol to represent each data points.
 Feel free to change the color/size/symbol here appropriately so that it looks aesthetically pleasing to your audience.

 We can now see geocoded locations where tweets were made and distribution of the tweets tells us in which geographic areas Twitter is most frequently used.
 Such trend gives us further insight when compared with other data.
 For example, this trend might be a result of increasing population in west and east coast.

+Finally, save your map as a `qgz` file.
+To do so,

 In this section, you have **3 main tasks** to complete: